SQE Assessment Regulations

 evidence of bias in the conduct of the assessment; or

 subject to the Fit to Sit Policy and these Assessment Regulations a candidate's illness or other personal circumstances beyond their reasonable control

 which materially and adversely affects a candidate's marks or performance in the assessment.

 Candidates who consider that their marks or performance in any SQE assessment have been materially and adversely affected by any of the circumstances outlined in 12.1 may make a claim for mitigating circumstances.

-Candidates who wish to make a claim for mitigating circumstances should do so in accordance with the SQE Mitigating Circumstances Policy (this will be made available in the future).
+Candidates who wish to make a claim for mitigating circumstances should do so in accordance with the SQE Mitigating Circumstances Policy.

 13. Malpractice and improper conduct